dribnet/purvs/README.md

 I wanted to keep it simple and also give it a stylistic treatment.

 The letter is made with 6 different vertexes and linked together with lines.
 I also stuck to the traditional letters shapes to retain the legibility of the words to make things easy for the viewers.
+Using the vertexes allows for a very smooth "morphing" effect and made the letters as if they are dancing in the air.

 I wanted to make the letter look somewhat "sketchy" so I added a loop that duplicates additional lines to the strokes.
-The animation of the vibrating strokes made it feel like the letters are full of energy and cannot wait to "morph" to a different letter.
+The animation of the vibrating strokes made it feel like the letters are gaining its energy and cannot wait to "morph" to a different letter.
+The letters will shake more vigorously as it changes as if it finally unleashed itself to "morph".

 I changed the background colour to black to get better contrast.

-The interpolation of letters also made the characters look like they are dancing in the space.

 The parameters are the X and Y positions of the vertexes.